 No matter which scene we are talking about: As soon as something connects us, we become a community.
 We know this from sports, among motorcyclists, comic nerds and many more.
 We are also connected to each other in the BDSM scene.
 There are platforms, clubs, events, get-togethers, workshops, clubs and many other ways to get and stay in touch.

-Similar to the LGBTQ+ scene, with which there are many intersections, we kinksters are generally tolerant and open-minded.
+Similar to the LGBTQ+ community, with which there are many intersections, we kinksters are generally tolerant and open-minded.
 A generalization that we consciously allow ourselves at this point.
 Of course, we don’t want to hide the fact that there are black sheep in our bubble too.
 People who believe they are better than others based on their experience.
 Narcissists, stupid people, trolls or simply people with whom you personally don’t harmonize.
 There are people like that everywhere.

 The kinky community is anything but a tight-knit circle of dark characters.
 Information and knowledge are made available in many places.
 Anyone who asks for help will get it.
 With a sexually connoted topic like BDSM, the inhibition threshold for getting into contact is certainly greater than in a swimming club.
 But each of us has attended our first party, tried a practice for the first time or bought our first gag.
 Most people haven’t forgotten that.